Interested Candidates must complete the application forms and submit the original copies to the Clerk within the application period.

 Frequently Asked Questions

-Electors may cast their electronic votes anytime of the day during the voting period.
+Electors may cast their vote by telephone or internet anytime of the day during the voting period.
+For assistance, or to request a ballot on demand, electors may visit any Voter Assistance Centre.

 Yes.
 Qualified electors may vote in each municipality in Ontario that they qualify as an elector, however they may only vote for each office once.